davidski/tf-cloudfronts3/README.md

 # tf-cloudfronts3

 ## Introduction
-A Terraform module to easily create an SSL-enabled CloudFront distribution for a custom domain.
+A Terraform module to easily create an SSL-enabled CloudFront distribution for a custom domain, using an S3 bucket (REST end-point and not using S3 web hosting) as the origin.

-### Get Involved
+Forked off off the Mozilla Community Ops repository.
+For information on Community Ops:
 * [Community Ops Wiki Page](https://wiki.mozilla.org/Community_Ops)
 * Communication:
   *  IRC: ``#communityit`` on irc.mozilla.org